dom225alasco-ux/Aviator-Predictor-4/README.md

 Some developers claim that their prediction tools can forecast Aviator outcomes with up to 99% accuracy.
 Such promises should not be taken literally.
 Aviator remains a crash game based on random number generation, so no predictor can honestly guarantee exact results every time.

-## ⚖️ How to Use Aviator Predictor
+## ⚖️ How to Use Aviator Predictor Apk

 To use Aviator Predictor correctly, it is important to understand its limits.
 It is not a magic system that can see the future or show the exact result of the next round before it happens.
 It is better to treat it as an AI-powered analytical tool that works with previous data and possible patterns.